arkivverket/mottak/arkiv-downloader/README.md

 # Arkiv-downloader

-This application listens on a azure service bus queue for SAS requests to download Arkivuttrekk to a local server.
+Application meant to run on-prem for downloading arkivuttrekk from Azure Blob Storage to on-prem storage location.
+It collects download messages from azure service bus queue containing a SAS token/url.
+It then uses azcopy and the sas token/url to download the arkivuttrekk to a local loacation.
+Download location will be `STORAGE_LOCATION/<azure blob container name>`.
-Status reports are then loaded back onto another service bus queue.
+Status reports are back to mottak-arkiv-service through another service bus queue.

 Env variables needed:
-- QUEUE_CLIENT_STRING
+- QUEUE_CLIENT_STRING : `Endpoint=sb://<service-bus-name>.servicebus.windows.net/;SharedAccessKeyName=<shared-access-key-name>;SharedAccessKey=<some_secret_key>`
+- STORAGE_LOCATION : `path/to/where/arkivuttrekk/will/be/downloaded/to`

 ## Running locally